HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 The notifier marks each article as processed once it sends mails about it to all the addresses in the `subscribers.json` file.

+Two important things:

-**The notifier makes the matching phase between the titles of the articles and the keywords for each subscriber!**
+* **The notifier makes the matching phase between the titles of the articles and the keywords for each subscriber!**
+* **Keep in mind that you should not send emails to non-confirmed users!**

 ### Note on *periodically reads*